 (e) Run Trip #10 of the WLTP-Brake cycle without any interruption.
 Paragraph 9.3.1. describes the necessary actions in case of interruptions.

 Failure to comply with the described brake temperature provisions shall result in an invalid cooling adjustment.
-In such a case, the testing facility shall repeat the cooling adjustment section.
+In such a case, the testing facility shall repeat the cooling adjustment section applying a different airflow.
 The same brake parts are allowed for repeating the cooling adjustment.

 9.2.2.
 Bedding Section